librairy/doc/README.md

 ### Key Benefits
 * Scalable: applications are built in modules, and with event-driven architecture
-* Sensible defaults: Underscore templates are used for view rendering
 * Easily modifiable: make it work with your application's specific needs
 * Reduce boilerplate for views, with specialized view types
 * Build on a modular architecture with an `Application` and modules that attach to it